sealionking/drupal_module_og-sm/og_sm_variable/README.md

 * Get for all sites the values of a specific variable name.
 * Delete all variables at once for a Site.
 * Caching to speed up variable access.
+* Mechanism to define default variables to set when a new Site is created.